Wradgio/jamlin/README.md

 ```
 For that, you can use any editor, that can read JSON files or wait for **JaMLin Translation Editor** (in development).

-## How to use it

-For command line usage, in target directory you can find jamlin-jar-with-dependencies.jar - this one is latest bundled build.
-It can be used as described above.

 ## Why is it such a mess
 It's my first tool in Java and Maven, a one man project.
-It will take a time to clean it up, any help is appreciated.
+It will take some time to clean it up.
+Any help is appreciated.